 Do I need a shredder?

-When working from home you are going to be dealing with confidential documents that contain sensitive information.
+Whether working from home or in office, you are going to be dealing with confidential documents that contain sensitive information.
 If you are putting any unneeded documents in your own bin, then it’s important that they are shredded, so they cannot be read.